tomatolog/manticore/docs/3_indexing/sql_data_sources_mysql,_postgresql.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The difference between post-query and post-index query is in that
-post-query is run immediately when Sphinx received all the documents,
+post-query is run immediately when Manticore received all the documents,
 but further indexing **may** still fail for some other reason.
 On the
 contrary, by the time the post-index query gets executed, it is
 **guaranteed** that the indexing was successful.
 Database connection is